MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 You *do not* need every single part on this board to make a game.
 The game you want to make is mainly dependent on the memory mapping (LoROM, HiROM, etc), the ROM size, and the RAM size.
 Depending on your needs, you only need to solder on certain components, which you can find below in the BOM section.

 - **Every board needs Group A components.** You can make LoRom or HiROM games that have no RAM and are up to 4 MB large with this configuration.
+(If your game is only 2 MB, you do not need to include U9 and C9)
 - If you need RAM space, **add Group B components.** This will add 32 KB of RAM space.
+(Multicarts will need the AS6C1008 chip for the RAM)
 - If your game is larger than 4 MB, it will use the ExLoROM or ExHiROM memory mapping. **Add Group C components for this.**
 - For multicarts, you can make a board with two games on it up to 4 MB each.
-You will need Group C components, **as well as Group D components.**
+You will need Group C components, **as well as Group D components.** (If one of the two games you want to program is only 2 MB, you do not need to include U9 and C9 for Game 1, and/or U12 and C12 for Game 2.)

 ## Switches